usmanhameed2017/Node-JS/Lecture-41/Theory.md

 ### findOne()

-- This method accepts a query Object.
+- This method accepts a query object.
 If left empty, it will return the first document it finds.

 - To select only one document, we can use the `findOne()` method.